VIDT Datalink Trading Down 11.9% Over Last 7 Days (VIDT)

-VIDT Datalink (VIDT) traded down 1.9% against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on April 17th.
-In the last seven days, VIDT Datalink has traded down 11.9% against the U.S. dollar.
-VIDT Datalink has a market cap of $29.02 million and approximately $2.32 million worth of VIDT Datalink was traded on exchanges in the last day.
-One VIDT Datalink token can now be purchased for about $0.0377 or 0.00000222 BTC on exchanges.
+VIDT Datalink (VIDT) traded 1.9% lower against the dollar during the 24 hour period ending at 19:00 PM E.T. on April 24th.
+One VIDT Datalink token can currently be purchased for $0.0377 or 0.00000222 BTC on popular cryptocurrency exchanges.
+During the last week, VIDT Datalink has traded 11.9% lower against the dollar.
+VIDT Datalink has a market capitalization of $29.02 million and $782,441.07 worth of VIDT Datalink was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.